robertmassaioli/setdown/README.markdown

     defV2-bempty: A /\ C

 So as you can see, order of operations really matters for set operations.
-Because it is so critical I decided to make the use of brackets mandatory.
-Sorry for the extra brackets but you will thank me when you expressions come out exactly the way that you expect them to.
+Because it is so critical the use of brackets is mandatory.

 ### Comments